-Uber now picks up passengers from most airports, but not all.
+Uber allows pickups and drop-offs from most airports.
 An Uber will drop you off at nearly every airport in the US, but some airports don’t allow you to request X and XL rides FROM the airport.
-Check Uber.com/cities for info about the airport you plan to visit.
+Check Uber.com/airports for info about the airport you plan to visit.